assertchris/webflow-php-sdk/readme.md

 ## Sponsor

-We use this library, for Gitstore.
+We use this library for [gitstore](https://gitstore.app).
 We're serious about maintaining the quality and functionality, but we could do with your support.
-If you're a company, who can afford to support the ongoing maintenance and improvement of this library; please consider doing so.
+If you're a company who can afford to support the ongoing maintenance and improvement of this library, please consider doing so.

 <a href="https://enjoy.gitstore.app/repositories/assertchris/gitstore-webflow"><img src="https://enjoy.gitstore.app/repositories/assertchris/gitstore-webflow/plans/badge-82.svg"></a>